pdelewski/LightweighGC/README.md

 ## List of rules:

 - There is always one owner of resource at any point in time
-- Each alias has to be released before (set to null) before its destructor is called
+- Each alias has to be released (set to null) before its destructor is called